omega8cc/hosting_site_backup_manager/README.txt

 - Specify how long Aegir should retain backups for.

+- Specify during which time window backups should be made.

 Installation
 ------------

-1. Install as any other Drupal module into your hostmaster site.
+1. Add as any other Drupal module into your hostmaster site.
-2. Enable the feature in the 'experimental' section of 'admin/hosting' page.
+2. Enable the feature in the 'experimental' section of the 'admin/hosting' page.

 Configuration
 -------------